Sanglorian/orcus/Orcus Player Options - current.md

 **Benefit:** You may speak three new languages that are available for you to learn.
 If you are not illiterate, you can also read and write in these languages.
 **Special:** You can gain Linguistic Savant multiple times.
 Each time you take the feat, it applies to three new languages.

+### Melee Finesse

+**Benefit:** Choose an ability.
+Use that ability modifier for your basic melee attack's attack rolls, instead of Strength.
+You may also add half that ability modifier to damage in lieu of your Strength modifier, if you like.

+### Monster Expert

+**Prerequisites:** 11th level

+**Benefit:** You can take 10 on knowledge and monster knowledge checks with skills you are trained in, and you can take 10 with these skills during an encounter as a standard action.

 ### Night Sight
 **Benefit:** You gain low-light vision.
 If you already had low-light vision, you gain darkvision up to 2 squares distance.
 **Special:** You can gain this feat twice, once for low-light vision and once for darkvision.

 ### Rapid Reload
 **Benefit:** If you could normally reload your crossbow as a swift action, the time required for you to reload a crossbow is reduced to a free action.

+### Resilience

+**Benefit:** Your recovery value increases by +3.
+*Level 11:* By +1 further, to +4.
+*Level 21:* By +1 further, to +5.

+### **Rolling Kip**

+**Prerequisite:** 11th level

+**Benefit:** If you fall prone but don’t suffer any other effects, you can make a DC 20 Acrobatics roll as an immediate reaction to immediately stand up.

+### **Sign Of Weakness**

+**Benefit:** The first time a creature is staggered in an encounter, your next hit against that creature gains a bonus to the damage roll equal to you Wisdom modifier.
+This may only occur once per target per encounter.

 ### Shield Focus
 **Benefit:** Shields do not inflict an armor check penalty on you.